 For Walmart only, each VR management unit has an assigned account number that prints automatically on the SA.
 If the Walmart account number does not print on the SA, VR staff email VR RHW Support for assistance.

+State Office Consultation

+When there is a clearly demonstrated vocational need that cannot be addressed through the use of established providers, the VR counselor discusses the circumstances with the unit purchasing specialist, VR Supervisor, VR Manager, and/or a regional or state office program specialist to assess options and determine how the needed goods or services will be purchased.

+To ensure compliance with the VR grant award and 2 CFR 200, no new vendor specific credit accounts may be established by the VR program.

 …